rednafi/rednafi.com/content/go/type_assertion_vs_type_switches.md

 Type assertion in Go allows you to access an interface variable's underlying concrete type.
-After a successful assertion, the variable of interface type is converted to the concrete type to which it is asserted.
+After a successful assertion, the variable of interface type is converted to the concrete type to which it's asserted.

 The syntax is `i.(T)`, where `i` is a variable of interface type and `T` is the type you are asserting.